eekhdv/TASM-email-parser/README.md

 The program asks for the FILENAME of the file to be parsed.
 After launching, all email addresses from FILENAME will be in the output.txt file

-# Problems I faced and solve
+# Problems I faced and solved
 -> When parsing large files (more than 50,000 bytes), you have to read the file in parts, since it is a COM program and only uses 16-bit registers.
 Hence the problem that email addresses could break when read.

 -> I needed to count the number of email addresses found.
 If it was more than 2¹⁶, it caused additional problems because I can't even work with DOUBLE WORD.
 To do this, I created a procedure ```smart_inc```, which makes counts up to 1,000,000, in decimal notation.